 Much like the name implies, direct composting involves putting your composting materials directly into the flower bed or garden area.
 Instead of having a separate pile where your brown and green matter breaks down, you allow it to compost in the actual bed.

 This saves time, since you won’t have to transfer your compost from bin to garden.
 And it may also save your back from turning the pile and using the shovel and wheelbarrow!

 The benefits of composting are many, including not sending kitchen scraps in the the trash, and having rich organic matter for your garden.
 Soil can easily be depleted after a heavy growing season, even raised beds, so why not use what you have on hand to create rich compost and beef up your soil?

 Need a Composting 101 lesson?
 Check out my full post on How to Start Composting!

 Compost Pile vs. Trench Composting

-As I mentioned earlier, I’ve used a tumbler composter and grew up with a compost pile in the backyard.
+As I mentioned earlier, I’ve used a tumbler composter before, but now have a 3-bin composting system.
 So, direct composting was a new concept for me.
 In testing it out, here are a few points I discovered in using the direct method vs. a tumbler or compost pile: